danwing/cidfi/draft-wing-cidfi.md

 DCIDs are transmitted versus which DCIDs are dropped.
 This is a side- effect of using fixed identifier (DCIDs) rather than encrypting the packet importance.
-This was a design trade-off to reduce the CPU effort on CIDFI-aware network elements.
+This was a design trade-off to reduce the CPU effort on the CNEs.
 A mitigation is using several DCIDs for every packet importance.

 Communications are relayed through the client because only the